riverscuomo/apps/README.md

 pip install -e new_albums/.
 pip install -e social/.
 pip install -e spotnik/.
+pip install -e gspreader/.
+pip install -e rivertils/.

+#### Or as a one-liner
+pip install -e crawlers/. && pip install -e demos/. && pip install -e kyoko/. && pip install -e new_albums/. && pip install -e social/. && pip install -e spotnik/. && pip install -e gspreader/. && pip install -e rivertils/.

-These are published on pypi, so you technically could put them in requirements.txt, but I don't want to do that because I want to be able to edit them locally and have the changes take effect immediately? pip install -e gspreader/. pip install -e rivertils/.
+The last 2 are published on pypi, so you technically could put them in requirements.txt, but I don't want to do that because I want to be able to edit them locally and have the changes take effect immediately?

 ## Upgrading python
+** Warning: this is non-trivial as some required packages may not be compatible with the latest version of python.
+(Numba, I'm looking at you.)
+So don't be greedy like ooo I'm gonna get the latest, fastest Python.**
 Unfortunately the upgrade command doesn't work for me.
 So do this instead:
-1. Download the latest version of python from https://www.python.org/downloads/
+1. Download the latest version of python from https://www.python.org/downloads/ Use CMD instead of Powershell
-2. Delete the venv directory
+2. Deactivate the old venv
+3. rename the old venv: .G -> .G_old
-3. Create a new venv with the new version of python, using the instructions above
+4. Create a new venv with the new version of python, using the instructions above
+5. !!! activate with .9\Scripts\activate .G\Scripts\activate !!!

 ## Notes
 To install the submodules in a way that you'll always have the latest commit, try this in each submodule directory: